Eating lunch with Caleb Gattegno: a lesson in eating with quiet and focus

-Erin, by Kyra, 6 years young, Dublin Montessori Academy student, about 2005.
+Erin, by Kyra, 6 years, Dublin Montessori Academy student, about 2005.

-One's will (present self) is really the hero in learning. -Caleb Gattegno
+One's present self is really the hero in learning. -Caleb Gattegno

 We all have them.
 Moments of startling awareness.